 - GE Link Bulb (Zigbee)

-Out of the box, you can manually browse to any device and control the state of switches, lights (check out good smart light switches here), locks, etc. But, all you’ve really done is move the light switch from the wall to your phone.
+Out of the box, you can manually browse to any device and control the state of switches, lights, locks, etc. But, all you’ve really done is move the light switch from the wall to your phone.
 We wanted a smart home, right?
 That will require a bit of work to get there, and it will all center around “Activities.”
 The creation process is pretty straightforward.
 First, you come up with a name, what triggers the activity, and what times it should be active:

 Then, you configure any devices that you want to change based on the activity, any notifications you might want, and which Modes the Activity should be active in.